david-lipman/breakthrough-listen-research/README.md

 # The Breakthrough Listen Search for Intelligent Life: Searching Boyajian’s Star for Laser Line Emission
 I was lead author of the paper "The Breakthrough Listen Search for Intelligent Life: Searching Boyajian’s Star for Laser Line Emission," which got published in the Publications of the Astronomical Society of the Pacific (PASP) in March 2019.
-This research was conducted largely using Python and associated packages NumPy, SciPy, and Matploblib.
+This research was conducted largely using Python and associated packages NumPy, SciPy, and Matplotlib.

 ## Abstract
 Boyajian’ s Star (KIC 8462852) has received significant attention due to its unusual periodic brightness fluctuations detected by the Kepler Spacecraft and subsequent ground based observations.
 Possible